 In the Edit WaveMark dialog choose the Analysis menu Principal Components command.
 This will open the cluster dialog and display the data, ready to cluster.
-It is a good idea to check that visible clusters are stable over time by using the Time range control area.
+You can check that visible clusters are stable over time by using the Time range control area.
 There are three basic ways to cluster the data: